-Managing documents and information is part of every business process.
+Information and document management is part of every business process in Salesforce.
 However, many business processes run on multiple IT systems, which means that documents can be created and stored in a number of different places.

 As previously mentioned, the plethora of different systems within a company means documents can be created in many places.
 By using a document management system (DMS), users ensure consistent access to all documents across different user groups and systems.
 With a DMS, users can also get a full overview of all business transactions at any point in time.
 The following examples describe real-life customer projects that can be implemented using a DMS.

 Many companies use a DMS to maintain a digital customer folder – a place where all documents, contracts, and orders relating to a customer are available for reference by employees.
 Any member of the sales team can see ‘at a glance’ in Outlook, which important emails were exchanged to complete the order.

 They also have direct access to the written contract so they can confirm the original terms.
 The order confirmation and, later, the invoices are also automatically saved from the ERP system to the electronic customer folder.
 This ensures the staff have access to all the information they need relating to an order in one place, even if the information originates from a variety of source systems.

 Just like the sales team (who have collated information on the company’s customers), many companies use electronic supplier files with their DMS.
 This provides a well-structured system where all contracts and complaints relating to suppliers can be easily located at any time.